SalzstangeSalamiBrief/RemoteVideos/README.md

 ## Usage

-Let the server run in your WLAN on the same machine you want to watch Videos.
+Let the server run in your local network on the same machine you want to watch Videos.
 Connect yourself with a mobile device like a smartphone to the server and use this device as remote control.

 ## Requirements